A Goldador is what you get when you crossbreed two of the most popular breeds of dogs in the United States, the Golden, and Labrador Retrievers.

 Do Golden Retriever Labs make good family pets?

 These dogs are perfect for families with kids and lots of daily activities.
 They’re extremely friendly and love spending time with children and other pets.
-They are also a breeze to train and can learn anything in an instant.
+They are also a breeze to train and can learn anything.

 Are Lab Golden Mixes recognized by the AKC?